Nawanjane/SmartCrop/README.md

 ## Contributing

 Contributions are welcome!
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.
+Please Contact Us for details on our code of conduct and the process for submitting pull requests.

 ## Authors